open-mmlab/mmpose/configs/hand/gesture_sview_rgbd_vid/README.md

 # Gesture Recognition

-Gesture recognition aims to recognition the hand gesture in the video, for example lifting up the thumb.
+Gesture recognition aims to recognize the hand gestures in the video, such as thumbs up.

 ## Data preparation